jeleel-muibi/hybridops.studio/control/tools/decision/README.md

 ## Evidence links & cost alignment

-This directory is designed to mesh with your cost documentation and collectors:
+This directory is designed to integrate with the platform's cost documentation and collectors:

-- **Guide:** `docs/guides/cost-model.md` (how costs are tagged, queried, and summarized)
+- **Guide:** [Cost & telemetry overview](https://docs.hybridops.studio/cost/overview/) – how costs are tagged, queried, and summarised.
-- **Evidence:** `docs/proof/cost/` (normalized JSON + Markdown summaries)
+- **Evidence:** `output/artifacts/cost/` – normalised JSON and Markdown summaries derived from decision and billing signals.
-- **Policy hooks:** `control/decision/` (this folder; gate pulls credits/budgets, selection uses live metrics)
+- **Policy hooks:** `control/decision/` – this directory; the gate step consumes credits/budgets, and the selection step uses live metrics.

-> If your README mentions “Policy hooks: Decision Service”, prefer the path `./control/decision/` (not `./control/tools/decision`).

----
+In other READMEs, this component should be referenced as `control/decision/` rather than duplicating implementation details.

 ## Security notes

 - No secrets live here.
 Inject cloud auth at runtime (Vault/Key Vault/IAM) via Jenkins credentials or workload identity.
-- Keep `signals/` out of Git (except examples).
-Gate/decision JSON can be committed to the proof archive.
+- Keep `signals/` out of Git (except sanitised examples).
+Gate/decision JSON intended as evidence should be copied into `output/artifacts/decision/` or `output/artifacts/cost/` as appropriate.
 - Provider scripts should be **idempotent** and log to `out/` with timestamps for audit.

 ---

 ## Next steps

-1) Wire real collectors to write `signals/metrics.json` and `signals/credits.env`.
+1) Wire collectors to write `signals/metrics.json` and `signals/credits.env`.
-2) Tune `policy.json` to your budgets and SLOs.
+2) Tune `policy.json` to reflect agreed budgets and SLOs.
-3) Point provider scripts to your real cutover/failback entry points.
+3) Point provider scripts to the real cutover/failback entry points.
-4) Add the copy‑to‑evidence step in Jenkins so every run leaves an auditable trail.
+4) Add a copy‑to‑evidence step in CI so each run leaves an auditable trail under `output/artifacts/`.